Shopify Customer Analytics

 -

-Select the time range that you want the Total Sales to be calculated for
+Select the time range for which you want the Total Sales to be calculated

 - For all time - all data since the creation of the store